marrow16/Binder/README.md

 ## Binding Instructions

 The binding instructions are the property values of the object passed to the binding constructor.
-These values can be different types - documented as:-
+These values can be different types - documented as:

 <table>
     <tr>